CORDEX-be2/ValEnsPy/docs/contribution_pages/INSTALL.md

 ```

 2. Create a conda environment and install the required packages.

-Note!
-Replace -n valenspy_dev with -p /path/to/conda/env if you want to install the environment in a specific location!
+> [!Note] You can specify the location that you want to install the conda environment.
+The default location is in the home directory, which is often limited in size.
+> ```bash
+> conda config --add envs_dirs /path/to/your/envs
+> ```

 ```bash
 conda create -n valenspy_dev -c conda-forge python==3.9 poetry=1.8